-Thirty one years ago today, March 13, 1986, Microsoft went public.
-Fast forward three decades and Microsoft, ticker symbol MSFT, has a market cap of $501.6 billion.
-Company founder Bill Gates is the richest person on the planet with a net worth of $90 billion and he's been the richest person on the planet for the better part of the last 20 years.
+On, March 13, 1986, Microsoft went public.
+Fast forward three and a half decades and Microsoft, ticker symbol MSFT, has a market cap of $1.7.
+As of this writing, company founder Bill Gates is the third richest person on the planet with a net worth of $130 billion.
+However he did spend much of the last 20 years as the richest person in the world without any competition.
 So what was the Microsoft IPO day like?
 Was it a huge success right out of the gate?
 Who got rich?
 And how rich would YOU be if you were smart enough to buy a bunch of shares and hold on to them?
 Let's find out!

 When Microsoft officially incorporated in 1981, Steve Ballmer owned 8% of the company, Paul Allen 25% and Bill Gates 45%.
 The remaining 22% was split up among some of the luckiest people ever to join a risky young startup: